evanaze/evanazevedo.com/content/post/ds-transition-wk1/index.md

 I've told many people in my life that I'm interested in data science, and made it pretty clear that I intended to get into it after I graduated from college.
 After many attempts, I still struggled to find a foothold in the field.
 However, that all is about to change.

-As of this week, I am excited to share with you all the first steps in my journey to becoming a data scientist.
+This week I am sharing my first steps in my journey to becoming a data scientist.
+While exciting, this is but a small step of many.
+Data science is a huge field, encompassing everything from building dashboards and generating business reports to training large scale machine learning models to intelligently solve problems at scale.

+I don't know what the end of this blog series will look like, but I know that it will definitely not be the end of the road.

+The main purpose of this blog is so that you - the reader - can hold me accountable in this journey.
 As author Tim Ferriss expressed in his book [The Four Hour Body](https://www.amazon.com/4-Hour-Body-Uncommon-Incredible-Superhuman/dp/0307704610) - and as have others in many other places I'm sure - sharing your goals with others and allowing them to track you is a great way to improve your odds of success in trying to reach a goal.
+Also who knows, maybe someone else will find my journey useful.

 ## 🤔 Why?